 In this case, it is considered safe for any crops, since during this time in an alkaline environment (pH about 9) all pathogenic microorganisms will die.

 Feces contain a large number of pathogenic microorganisms and parasites, so they require long-term composting.
 After removing the container with feces from the compost toilet with a separate collection of waste, it must be kept for six months in a separate place.

 Then the half-decayed waste is introduced into a compost heap with other plant residues, and after another year, it turns into a hygienically safe compost rich in nutrients.

 It is not recommended to fertilize the compost from feces less than a month before harvesting, and also to use for vegetables and fruits that are consumed raw.
 Experiments on the use of fertilizers obtained using a composting toilet on agricultural crops showed an increase in yield up to seven times, depending on the initial soil composition.

-According to average data, it is believed that 1 litre of land per season is enough 1-2 litres of urine.
+According to average data, it is believed that 1 liter of land per season is enough 1-2 liters of urine.

 Three Tips for keeping a Composting Toilet

 1. Before the first use of the toilet (and after each time), you need to sprinkle the container for feces with a coating: earth, ash, lime, sawdust, etc .;

 2. Cleaning the surface of the toilet is done with a small amount of water with the addition of soda, vinegar, or citric acid, you do not need to use household chemicals.